Explainability of deep vision-based autonomous driving systems: Review and challenges: Explaining a deep driving model

-The VisualBackprop procedure has also been employed by \citet{model_failure_saliency_maps} to gain more insights into the PilotNet architecture and its failures in particular.
-They use saliency maps to predict model failures by training a student model that operates over saliency maps and tries to predict the error made by the PilotNet.
-They find that saliency maps given by the VisualBackprop are better suited than raw input images to predict model failure, especially in case of adverse conditions. \citet{causal_attention} propose a saliency visualization method for self-driving models built with an attention mechanism.
+\citet{causal_attention} propose a post-hoc saliency visualization method for self-driving models built with an attention mechanism.
 They explain that attention maps comprise ``blobs'' and argue that while some input blobs have a true causal influence on the output, others are spurious.
 Thus, they propose to segment and filter out about 60\% spurious blobs to produce simpler \emph{causal} saliency maps, derived from attention maps in a post-hoc analysis.
 To do so, they measure a decrease in performance when a local visual blob from an input raw image is masked out.
 Qualitatively, they find that the network cues on features that are also used by humans while driving, including surrounding cars and lane markings for example.

-Recently, \citet{conditionalaffordance} propose to condition the saliency visualization on a variety of driving features, namely driving ``affordances''.
+Recently, \citet{conditionalaffordance} propose to condition the post-hoc saliency visualization on a variety of driving features, namely driving ``affordances''.
 They employ the Grad-CAM saliency technique \citep{gradcam} on an end-to-mid self-driving model trained to predict driving affordances on a dataset recorded from the CARLA simulator \citep{carla}.
-They argue that saliency methods are particularly well suited for this type of architecture on the contrary to end-to-end models, as all of the perception (\eg detection of speed limits, red lights, cars, \textit{etc}.) is mapped to a single control output for those models.
-Instead, in their case, they can analyze the saliency in the input image for each affordance, \eg ``hazard stop'' or ``red light''.
+They argue that post-hoc saliency methods are particularly well suited for this type of architecture on the contrary to end-to-end models, as all of the perception (\eg detection of speed limits, red lights, cars, \textit{etc}.) is mapped to a single control output for those models.
+Instead, in their case, they can analyze the post-hoc saliency in the input image for each affordance, \eg ``hazard stop'' or ``red light''.

 Still in the context of driving scenes, although not properly for explaining a self-driving model, it is worth mentioning that \citet{self_attention_temporal_reasoning} use the perturbation-based masking strategy of \citet{meaningful_perturbations} to obtain saliency maps for a driving scene classification model trained on the HDD dataset \citep{RamanishkaCMS18}.